-Our vision is that by the mid-2020s, we will be running a fully competitive Black Start procurement process with submissions from a wide range of technologies connected at different voltage levels on the network, with Transmission Owners (TO) and Distribution Network Operators (DNO) playing a more active role in the Restoration Approach.
+Our vision is that by the mid-2020s, we will be running a fully competitive Black Start procurement process wherever advantageous, with submissions from a wide range of technologies connected at different voltage levels on the network, with Transmission Owners (TO) and Distribution Network Operators (DNO) playing a more active role in the Restoration Approach.

-We are committed to meeting this vision, and in our Restoration Roadmap, published in May 2018, we set out that we would:
+We are committed to meeting this vision, and shall continue to:

-- improve transparency around Black Start services, including service requirements and costs - remove barriers to entry to allow improved market access to a broader range of potential technologies and participants, including interconnectors, wind, distributed energy resources and storage. - Explore and evolve alternative methods for procuring Black Start services, to enable a more flexible approach to meeting service requirements.
+- improve transparency around Black Start services, including service requirements and costs, - reduce barriers to entry to allow improved market access to a broader range of potential technologies and participants, including interconnectors, wind, distributed energy resources and storage. - Explore and evolve alternative methods for procuring Black Start services, to enable a more flexible approach to meeting service requirements.